kappter/CharacterCraft/README.markdown

 ## Features

 - **Create Character**: Build characters with randomized or manual inputs for name, age, gender, locale, occupation, and personality traits.
 Generate short and detailed bios, and export detailed bios as HTML files (enabled after saving).
-- **Compare Characters**: Select two saved characters, choose a context (e.g., "midnight stakeout"), and generate a comparison highlighting commonalities and conflicts.
+- **Compare Characters**: Select two saved characters, enter a context (e.g., "midnight stakeout"), and generate a comparison highlighting commonalities and conflicts.
 Export comparisons as HTML reports.
 - **Trait List**: View and add custom traits across categories (Physical, Psychological, Heredity, Background, Motivations, Custom).
 Traits are sourced from CSV files for easy expansion.
-- **Saved Characters**: Save, view, and edit characters stored in `localStorage`.
-Edit fields like name, traits, or occupation.
+- **Saved Characters**: Save, view, edit, and generate detailed reports for characters stored in `localStorage`.
+View reports in a modal and export as HTML.
 - **Trait Bubbles**: Assign traits to saved characters via an interactive screen with clickable trait bubbles, filtered by category (e.g., Physical, Psychological).
 Updates are saved to `localStorage`.
 - **Dark Mode**: Toggle between light and dark themes, with preferences saved in `localStorage`.
 - **Responsive Design**: Built with Tailwind CSS and custom styles for mobile and desktop compatibility.